 My legislative priorities are based on my belief in Constitutionally-limited government and the understanding that the primary role of government is to protect our God-given rights.
-I try to make sure all my legislation focusses on protecting our rights and reforming government so that it provides essential services in an efficient manner.
+I try to make sure all my legislation focuses on protecting our rights and reforming government so that it provides essential services in an efficient manner.

 See my votes on every bill here (select my name and the year from the drop-down menu)